 New and easy to follow instructions for making phone and video court appearances are here:

 Virtual Court Appearances for the Public

 Law Day, celebrated annually in the month of May, offers us the opportunity to reflect on and discuss the rule of law and its role in our society.
 Each year, Law Day is centered around a different theme to help guide these discussions.
-Deputy Chief Administrative Judge for Justice Initiatives Hon.
-Edwina G. Mendelson and the Office for Justice Initiatives (OJI) are pleased to issue our annual Law Day Report reflecting on this year’s theme, “Toward a More Perfect Union: The Constitution in Times of Change.”
-These words invoke powerful images of the Constitution as the foundational document of our nation.
-It is important to emphasize, however, that this year’s theme does not suggest that we have a perfect union – rather, it reminds us that we must consciously and actively pursue a more perfect union, and that our public institutions and justice systems, like the Constitution, can adapt and improve to become fairer and more equitable for all.
+In recognition of this important tradition, Deputy Chief Administrative Judge for Justice Initiatives Edwina G. Richardson and the Office for Justice Initiatives issue an annual Law Day Report each May reflecting on the theme of that year’s Law Day.

 Deputy Chief Administrative Judge for Justice Initiatives

 Chief of Staff

 - Court Navigator Program now available in Kings County (Brooklyn)

 - Law Day Report - 2023: “Cornerstones of Democracy: Civics, Civility, and Collaboration”

 - Equal Justice in the NYS Courts: 2022, Year in Review

 - 2023 Law Day Art Contest